 A bank loan is paid off in instalments over a set period of time.
-This could be anything from 12 months to 7 years.
-Mortgages are effectively a bank loan used solely to buy a house.
+With personal loans, this could be anything from 12 months to 7 years.
+Mortgages are effectively a bank loan used solely to buy a house, and can be spread over a much longer period of time.
 It’s secured against your home and paid off in monthly instalments via interest-only payments or fixed payments.

 Short term loans are recommended for people with a secure, regular income who need a bit of extra cash to cover emergency or unexpected expenses.
 This could be things like car breakdowns, fitting a new boiler, emergency prescription and so on.
 Short term loans are designed with you in mind.
-So if you take one out responsibly it’s really easy to pay them back and it could give your credit rating an amazing boost.
+So if you take one out responsibly it’s really easy to pay them back and it could give your credit rating a boost.

 All banks offer an overdraft facility, but you usually have to apply with them to get it (unless you have a student account!).
 If authorised, your bank sets your overdraft limit.
-So when you go past ‘0’ on your account you’ll have a financial cushion to fall on.
+So when you go under zero on your account you’ll have a financial cushion to fall on.
 But if you go over your overdraft it can be very costly in the long run – as the bank will charge you unplanned overdraft fees.

 Credit cards are flexible in terms of who can successfully apply for one.
-From credit builders to exclusive cards for businesses, there’s one of nearly every financial background.
-However, they do come with very high interest rates and you’ll most probably be charged a fee if you want to withdraw cash.
+From credit builders to exclusive cards for businesses, there’s one for nearly every financial background.
+However, they do often come with very high interest rates and you’ll most probably be charged a fee if you want to withdraw cash.
 This can all add up in the long-term and should be used very responsibly.

 This is where you apply for a loan from an online community.
 You’re effectively borrowing a real person’s money.
 The lenders on peer to peer lending sites use them to earn interest on their savings.
 But there are a few disadvantages to using peer to peer lending – you’ll need a fairly high credit rating to use the service, for instance.

 Such loans can be a good alternative for those who have a poor or very poor credit rating.
 But it can be damaging to your relationship with the guarantor if you don’t keep up with payments.
-My Financial Broker can help you find fast loans for poor credit with no guarantor if you’d rather not have to find a family member or friend to secure credit.Apply Now!
+My Financial Broker can help you find fast loans for poor credit with no guarantor if you’d rather not have to find a family member or friend to secure credit.